YOU CAN NETWORK EVERYWHERE

-There are so many networking opportunities in the UK as most of towns and cities will have both informal and formal business meetings.
+You can build relationships in a shop, church or even sauna, BUT there are so many networking opportunities in the UK as most towns and cities will have both informal and formal business meetings.

 You can find lot of local networking groups, however I have compiled a small list of national organizations that you can find in your own region.